How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 0.99 x 0.24 = 0.242p

 It will cost 0.242p to run a portable air conditioner for an hour.
 This translates to £5.82 a day (24 hours) and £162.9 a month if used 24 hours a day, 7 days a week.
 Remember, this is a large portable air conditioner capable of cooling a room as large as 20㎡.
-And with its 9000 BTU capacity, it takes less time to cool a big room, which means less energy is used.
+And with its 9000 BTU capacity, it takes less time to cool a large room, which means less energy is used.

-Although, from our calculations, a split AC may seem cheaper, you have to consider the hidden costs of running one.
+Although from our calculations, a split AC may seem cheaper, you have to consider the hidden costs of running one.
 There is an installation cost, which you do not need with a portable AC.
 In addition, a split AC unit remains stationary in one room and only provides cooling in that room.
 A portable air conditioner can be moved from room to room, which will be cheaper to run compared to installing a ducted air conditioning system.

 Advantages of portable air conditioners